Custom Home and Remodeling Blog

 3. Vinyl Siding

 Vinyl is a lower cost option for a siding material.
-It is lightweight and relatively easy to install, which can save on labor costs.
-Vinyl is very durable and requires little to no maintenance.
-Manufacturers offer vinyl siding in a wide array of colors and textures that are intended to look like shingles, shakes, horizontal or vertical wood grain siding.
-However, vinyl tends to have a synthetic, plastic look that is not always aesthetically pleasing.
-In addition, standard vinyl siding panels are 12 feet long, and often the ends must be overlapped, creating noticeable seams.
+It is lightweight and relatively easy to install, which can also save on labor costs.
+Vinyl is very durable, requires little to no maintenance, and comes in a wide array of colors and textures.
+However, it tends to have a synthetic, plastic look that is not always aesthetically pleasing, though manufacturers offer vinyl siding materials that are intended to look like shingles, shakes, and wood-grain siding.
+In addition, standard vinyl siding panels are 12-feet long and often the ends must be overlapped, creating noticeable seams.

-Guide To Home Exterior Siding Materials - Blue Vinyl
+Our Guide To Home Exterior Siding Material Options - Vinyl

 4. Brick Siding

 Brick has a classic look.
 It is one of the most durable siding materials and will require little maintenance over time, but it is expensive to purchase and install.
-Brick is available in different sizes, colors and textures that can be mixed and matched for a custom look on the exterior of a home.
-It can also be used in a variety of applications, including on walkways and on patios.
+Brick is available in different sizes, colors, and textures that can be mixed-and-matched for a custom look on the exterior of a home.
+It can also be used in a variety of other applications, including on walkways, porches, and patios.

-Guide To Home Exterior Siding Materials - Brick Siding
+Our Guide To Home Exterior Siding Material Options - Brick

 5. Brick Veneer Siding

 If you want the look of brick without the expense, then brick veneer siding may be the answer.
-A brick veneer is constructed on the outside of a home's wood frame and mortar is used to hold the 'bricks' together.
-Rainfall can cause moisture retention between the wood surface and the brick veneer, so a water impenetrable membrane should be installed in-between the two materials.
+Brick veneer is applied to the outside of a home's wood frame, and mortar is used to hold the "bricks" together.
+Rainfall can create moisture retention between the wood surface and the brick veneer, so a water impenetrable membrane should be installed in-between the two materials.
 It can be a more expensive type of siding than some others, but far less expensive than installing true brick.

-Guide To Home Exterior Siding Materials - Brick Veneer
+Our Guide To Home Exterior Siding Material Options - Brick Veneer

 6. Natural Stone Siding

-Stone is a natural material, so there are many different types to choose from that are unique in composition, look and texture.
-Granite, limestone and slate all offer durability and low maintenance for home exteriors.
-Natural stone is heavy to transport and labor intensive to install, so the cost is high compared to other materials.
+Stone is a natural material, so there are many different types to choose from that are unique in composition, appearance, and texture.
+For a high-end look coupled with durability and low maintenance, consider granite, limestone, or slate for the exterior of your home.
+Keep in mind that these materials are heavy to transport and labor intensive to install, so the cost can be higher than other types of siding materials.

 Guide To Home Exterior Siding Materials - Natural Stone